£260

 10:00-15:00 Monday to Friday

-> Age 11-12 from 11 to 15 August
+> Age 12-16 from 27 to 31 July

 Downside Road, Bristol

-Bursary Applications are open until Friday 2nd May 2025
+Bursary Applications are now open for 2026

-BOVTS Summer Film Camp welcomes young creatives aged 11–18 for an unforgettable five-day filmmaking experience.
+BOVTS Summer Film Camp welcomes young creatives aged 12–16 for an unforgettable five-day filmmaking experience.
 Whether your child dreams of calling the shots as a director, performing in front of the camera, or discovering the secrets behind their favourite scenes, this course opens the door to movie-making magic.

 Our hands-on film course is filled with exciting opportunities to explore storytelling through the lens.
 Participants will learn how to plan, film, and premiere their own short film, all inspired by this year’s enchanting theme: Movie Magic.
 Along the way, they’ll pick up essential skills in screenwriting, camera work, and performance.